migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 Implement on-chain royalties to harmony's shard 1 using Story protocol.
 Create a demo to show how AI model training (specifically for maps or voice data) can be done using these on-chain royalties.

 ---
+2024-03-13 Wed: Researched and found deployed smart contract address for Royalty Policy LAP.
+Looked into how to put this on shard 1.

 2024-03-12 Tue: Looked into the solidity contract for Story protocol, started researching how we can implement this on shard 1.

 2024-03-11 Mon: Watched and read documentation on Story protocol, tested their existing products (Hey, Magma, artcast, etc) and researched how we can implement this for /data.